André Eriksen: Early life

-Eriksen grew up in Stovner bydel, a low income neighborhood in Oslo with a 53% immigrant population.
+Eriksen grew up in Stovner bydel, a low-income neighborhood in Oslo with a 53% immigrant population.
 He dropped out of school as a teenager and started making music and painting graffiti with friends in his neighborhood.
-Both his music and art were anti-establishment and Eriksen was arrested several times for graffiti.
+Both his music and art were anti-establishment, and Eriksen was arrested several times for graffiti.
 In 1995 he was in police custody when his first album with the band Warlocks was released.
 The incident caught media attention and made Eriksen a public figure.
-Together with his brother Kevin Eriksen and friend Håkon Lund they became spokesmen for the controversial Norwegian graffiti community.
-Eriksen won the Norwegian break dance championships in 1997, both solo and with the crew Atomic B-Boys.
-Together with the rest of the members of Atomic B-Boys, Eriksen wrote, directed, and played in "Evolution of Style", at Black Box Theatre, later picked up by the Norwegian Riksteatret, Kiasma in Helsinki and Kulturhuset in Stockholm.
+Together with his brother Kevin Eriksen and friend Håkon Lund, they became spokesmen for the controversial Norwegian graffiti community.
+Eriksen won the Norwegian breakdance championships in 1997, both solo and with the crew Atomic B-Boys.
+Together with the rest of the members of Atomic B-Boys, Eriksen wrote, directed, and played in "Evolution of Style" at the Black Box Theatre, later picked up by the Norwegian Riksteatret, Kiasma in Helsinki and Kulturhuset in Stockholm.
 This was the first of many theatre shows he did with Atomic B-Boys.
 Eriksen performed in several contemporary dance performances with the Swedish ensemble Moves Per Minute, and toured with the National Swedish Touring Theatre several times.

-Film career
+Acting career

 Eriksen debuted his acting career in the film Nokas (2010), directed by Erik Skjoldbjaerg, about a real bank robbery that happened in downtown Stavanger in 2004.
 Skjoldbjaerg then hired Eriksen to play Aksel Hennie’s brother in the film Pionér (2013).
 Since then, Eriksen has appeared in a variety of American and Scandinavian television shows and movies.
 He has played Norse god Odin in Vikings.
-In 2021, he worked with Aksel Hennie and Noomi Rapace on The Trip, and in 2022 had a supporting part in Violent Night.
+In 2021, he worked with Aksel Hennie and Noomi Rapace on The Trip, and in 2022, had a supporting part in Violent Night.